LoomaDesign

 1. Storefront content becomes more modular

-If AI can generate page blocks and help merchants assemble layouts faster, content teams can think in reusable modules instead of one-off builds.
+If AI can generate page blocks and help merchants assemble layouts faster, content teams can plan reusable modules before every page becomes a custom build.

 2. Design and copy workflows move closer together